Ritu (season)

-North, West, Central Indian and Andhra Pradesh calendars
+Nepalese and Indian calendars

 Nepal and India observes six ecological seasons.

 East Indian calendars

 East Indian calendars (Bengali, Assamese, Odia and Mithila) start their new year on Mesh Sankranti.
 The season names corresponds to the Sanskrit Vasanta, Grishma, Varsha, Sharada, Hemanta, Shishira order.

 The Bengali Calendar is similar to the Sanskrit calendar above, but differs in start and end times which moves certain dates/days around (i.e., Vasant Panchami occurs here in Vasant ritu but in the calendar above, it occurs in Shishir as that is the Magha Shukla Panchami).
 The East Indian Calendar has the following seasons or ritus: